QR Codes: Best. Practice. Ever.

 Good for Apple and their customers.
 But there comes a point at which the profit motive, the curated experience and security issues come up against real world practicalities, such as need and desire of users to access and freely (or securely) share information without having to care about what device they’re holding.
 It should just work…kind of like a Web browsing experience, eh?

 Just as the Walled Gardens tumbled 15 years ago (who remembers GeoCities?
 Excite?
 Magellan?
-CompuServe?), so too will today’s Splinternet factions (app wars) be reunited, simply because (a) people prefer choice and access, and (b) reliable alternatives exist, and (c) they aren’t scarce or expensive.
+CompuServe?), so too will today’s Splinternet factions (app wars) be reunited, simply because (a) people prefer choice and access; (b) reliable alternatives exist; (c) they aren’t scarce or expensive, and (d) the value of the experience must outweigh the pain and inconvenience of its use – not presently the case with most apps.

 Think of it: with an Internet account, you can go just about anywhere you want on the Worldwide Web.
 You can share information with others, and the only thing your buddies need is an Internet account – ANY Internet account.
 Even web based email works reliably, mainly because it complies with W3C standards (“Web standards”).